Stebi-Lab/CIL_Road_Segmentation/README.md

 ### Data Download

-Download the zipped datafolder from [here TODO](https://drive.google.com/file/d/1pQX9PVbFvTrSGp8py4prKIGSd-mY5GBT/view), unpack it and place it in the root folder of the project.
+Download the zipped datafolder from [here](https://drive.google.com/file/d/1Arzutq5zARJsXN95as67BnT1NyLjA7wx/view?usp=sharing), unpack it and place it in the root folder of the project.

 ### Running